djessop/mineral_diffusion_timescales/README.md

 ```

 ### Bulk runs and quality-of-fit assessment
-Finally, it might be interesting to batch run the entire database in one go.
+It might be interesting to batch run the entire database in one go.
 Assuming that the structure is as per this archive ('SEM_traverse_data/<eruption_name>/<sample_file>.xls', see below), this can be achieved via

 ```python
 ## use the glob module to find all the xls file under the archive